Thinking of moving home?

 One of the first stages is to find out how much you can borrow, and how much you can expect to sell your existing property for.
 This gives you an idea of a projected deposit which has a considerable impact upon finding the most suitable mortgage deal for you.

-We offer fully independent advice specific to your circumstances, and appreciate that mortgage availability and rates changes daily, as does the criteria the lenders use to determine how much they will lend to and whom.
+We offer advice specific to your circumstances, and appreciate that mortgage availability and rates changes daily, as does the criteria the lenders use to determine how much they will lend to and whom.

 Moving Home Costs